Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 \subsubsection{Results}

-Table~\ref{tab:zero_shot_optimized} shows the performance of each method on the zero-shot prediction task.
-The experimental results clearly demonstrate that ST-Vision-LLM achieves the best performance across all four target domains, providing strong evidence of its superior zero-shot generalization capabilities.
-Notably, while the second-best performing model varies across datasets, ST-Vision-LLM consistently remains in the lead.
-For example, on the Milan-Internet dataset, ST-Vision-LLM reduces the NRMSE by approximately 7.7\% compared to the second-best model, GCNGPT, and by over 18\% compared to ST-LLM.
-In contrast, other baseline models, particularly traditional ones like STN and some LLM-based methods like ST-LLM, exhibit a significant performance degradation in the zero-shot scenario.
-These results indicate that ST-Vision-LLM can effectively transfer knowledge learned from a source domain to unseen target domains without any fine-tuning, thereby demonstrating its potential as a powerful zero-shot predictor.
+Table~\ref{tab:zero_shot_optimized} shows that ST-Vision-LLM achieves the best performance on all four target domains.
+The second-best model varies across datasets, but ST-Vision-LLM remains consistently ahead.
+On Milan-Internet, for example, it reduces the NRMSE by about 7.7\% compared with GCNGPT and by more than 18\% compared with ST-LLM.
+Other baselines, including STN, GWNET, and ResLSTM, degrade more substantially in the zero-shot setting.
+These results indicate strong zero-shot transfer capability.